mcfiredrill/spree_printful/README.md

 If you want your orders to be sent directly to printful, add a printful_variant_id and a printfile image to all your products variants

 **NOTE:** When working with printfiles, make sure that images are not hosted on `localhost`.
-Also check that the an absolute url is returned for the printfiles
+Also check that the absolute url is returned for the printfiles

 ### TODO